google/trillian/README.md

 ### Integration Tests

-Trillian also includes an integration test to confirm basic end-to-end functionality, which can be run with:
+Trillian includes an integration test suite to confirm basic end-to-end functionality, which can be run with:

 ```bash